Public involvement

 • quarterly meetings with children and young people with long-COVID or long-term effects of infections, and

-• six-monthly meetings with parents and caregivers of affected children and young people.
+• six-monthly meetings with parents and caregivers of affected children and young people, and

 We are aiming for an average of eight participants at each meeting.